VaeluxV/VertexArmor-Enclosure/README.md

 # VertexArmor-Enclosure
-VertexArmor are my newest SlimeVR Cases with better charging port location, easier internal layout (toolless assembly) and a dock too!
+VertexArmor are my SlimeVR Cases with better charging port location, easier internal layout (toolless assembly) and a dock too!
 (Might require grabbing USB-C connectors from old/unused cables and some glue to secure them in place)

 # V2 cases
 Please note V2 **only** supports my custom PCB!